 In 2014, RP worked with 40 families to operate a communal business to harvest and market piassaba palm fibers, as well as the implementation of the women’s artisan group comprised of 15 women from the community.
 Because of the success of the management plan over the past five years, the municipality of Chazuta and the San Martin regional government are promoting the management plan as a model for sustainable development to be replicated in other forest communities elsewhere.
 The While the artisan project has focused on rescuing the knowledge of basket weaving that was being lost and has simultaneously acted as an agent to of empower the women of the community.

 Forest Management Plan

 In January 2009, the local Rainforest Partnership team together with the community of Chipaota carried out an inventory to create a management plan for the piassaba palm.
 This study verified that the forest contained 65,000 piassaba palms and called for the use of a new extraction technique that would not require cutting down the trees, thereby allowing the piassaba palm to regenerate itself every few years.
-In October 2009, the management plan was approved and now the regional government of San Martin is promoting the management plan as a model for sustainable development to be replicated elsewhere.
+The 5 year management plan has been approved twice, in 2009 and 2015 and is being promoted by the local government as a model for sustainable development to be replicated in other forest communities.

 ECOMUSA and the Broom Making Facility